xolox/python-update-dotdee/README.rst

 - The files in the ``.d`` directory are concatenated in the natural sorting order of the filenames (as implemented by the naturalsort_ package).

+- Executable files in the ``.d`` directory are executed and their standard output is incorporated into the generated contents (since version 4.0).

 Use cases
 ---------